Photo: the CAPS mounted on a Twin Otter research aircraft. Photo courtesy of British Antarctic Survey.

 |Calibration Verification||Spinning glass disk with opaque dots of known size||Precision glass beads and latex spheres for sub-micron range||Not Required|

-|Other||N/A||Non-absorbing refractive index: 1.3 – 1.7
+|Light-scattering Parameters||N/A||Non-absorbing refractive index: 1.3 – 1.7

 Light collection angles: 4° - 12°, 168° - 176°

-|Auxiliary Parameters:||Ambient Temperature, Relative Humidity, Static Pressure, Dynamic Pressure (CIP)||N/A||N/A|
+|Auxiliary Parameters||Ambient Temperature, Relative Humidity, Static Pressure, Dynamic Pressure (CIP)||N/A||N/A|

 |Data System Interface:||2D CIP data: RS-422, High Speed, 4 Mb/sec Baud Rate

-RS-232 or RS-422, 56.6 kb/sec Baud Rate for system data
+System data: RS-232 or RS-422, 56.6 kb/sec Baud Rate

-|Software:||Particle Analysis and Display System (PADS) (Optional)|
+|Optional Software||Particle Analysis and Display System (PADS) for all instruments

-|Weight:||45 lbs./20.4 kg|
+|Weight||45 lbs./20.4 kg|

-|Power Requirements:||28VDC: 10A for probe system, and 45A for anti-ice heaters, optional AC voltages for anti-ice heaters|
+|Power Requirements||28VDC: 10A for probe system, and 45A for anti-ice heaters, optional AC voltages for anti-ice heaters|

-|Environmental Operating Conditions:||Temperature: 0 – 40°C (32 – 104 °F)
+|Environmental Operating Conditions||Temperature: 0 – 40°C (32 – 104 °F)

 RH: 0 – 100%, non-condensing

-|Routine Maintenance:||DMT recommends conducting basic instrument performance checks and inspecting the CIP optical windows before a flight.
+|Routine Maintenance||DMT recommends conducting basic instrument performance checks and inspecting the CIP optical windows before a flight.
 A weekly calibration check of the CAS and CIP is also recommended.|

-* CAS specifications apply to both standard CAS and CAS-DPOL.
+Specifications are subject to change without notice.
+CAS specifications apply to both standard CAS and CAS with polarization.

-Contact DMT for pricing:
+Contact DMT for pricing or more information.